Australian man killed by kangaroo in rare fatal attack

 The man died at the scene.
 Police are preparing a report for a coroner who will record an official cause to death.

 Police believe the victim had been keeping the wild kangaroo as a pet.

-There are legal restrictions on keeping Australian native fauna as pets.
+There are legal restrictions on keeping Australian native fauna as pets, but the police media office said Tuesday they had no information to make public regarding whether the victim had a permit.

+Tanya Irwin, who cares for macropods at the Native Animal Rescue service in Perth, said authorities rarely issue permits to keep kangaroos in Western Australia.

+Irwin said her rescue center always rehabilitates native animals with the aim of returning them to the wild, particularly kangaroos.

+“You do need a special permit to be able to do that.
+I don’t believe they really give them out very often unless you’re a wildlife center with trained people who know what they’re doing,” she said.

 Western gray kangaroos are common in Australia’s southwest.
-They can weigh up to 54 kilograms (119 pounds) and stand 1.3 meters (4 feet 3 inches) tall.
+They can weigh up to 119 pounds and stand 4 feet 3 inches tall.

 The males can be aggressive and fight people with the same techniques as they use with each other.
 They use their short upper limbs to grapple with their opponent, use their muscular tails to take their body weight, then lash out with both their powerful clawed hind legs.